mafik/crypto-lottery/README.md

 **Add salt when hashing** - this way you will avoid memorization attacks (very easy to perform if there are few options to choose from).

 **Combine numbers using XOR or modulo addition** - this way one honest participant is enough to guarantee random results (perpertators can't cooperate to cheat him).
 If everyone cheats - they probably don't want to use Crypto Lottery.

+Also feel free to use code from this site but remember that it was released under *GNU Affero* with a few parts under various other licenses.